stefanos87/container-kubernetes-tutorials/2-container_environment/README.md

 ### Running application as a cri-o container
 The same *Dockerfile* can be used to build and run the application as a cri-o container.
-First you need to build the container image by running the *builda bud* command as follows:
+First you need to build the container image by running the *buildah bud* command as follows:

 **buildah bud -t robipozzi/rpozzi-restaurants:1.1 .**

-Once the container image is built, it can be run with the standard podman run command, as follows:
+Once the container image is built, it can be run with the standard *podman run* command, as follows:

 **podman run -it --name restaurant-app -p 8083:8082 -e UPLOAD_DIR=<YOUR_UPLOAD_DIR> -e EXPOSED_PORT=8083 robipozzi/rpozzi-restaurants:1.1**